Betelgeuse99/gumsumi-backend/README.md

-# dreamhatcher-backend
+# gumsumi-backend
-Backend for Dream Hatcher WiFi payment and auto-login integration.
+Backend for Gumsumi WiFi payment and auto-login integration.